taw00/manuscript-css/README.md

 ## How do I construct a manuscript from my markdown document?

 **TL;DR:** check out the example manuscripts in this repository in their original markdown and then as PDFs.
-Use the examples as a template for your own work.
+Use one of the [examples](./examples/) as a template for your own work.
 And if you are already familiar with converting markdown to HTML to PDF then that should be enough to get you going.

 ## How?
 With more detail